-If your building is open to the public, whether for free or by payment of a charge, you will need to observe some additional requirements and responsibilities to ensure the safety of people using the building.
+If your building is open to the public, whether for free or by payment of a charge, you need to observe requirements and responsibilities designed to ensure the safety of people using the building.

 Examples of public premises include: